jaclx5/5-min-ds/_posts/2023-08-01-sequence_alignments_1.md

 In the following posts I will present the technical details of pair-wise "optimal alignment" algorithms.
 Explain what is an "optimal alignment", why it is such a computationally hard problem and how Dynamic Programming approaches solve it (at least partially), and go in depth into the inner workings of the **Needleman-Wunsch** and **Smith-Watterman** algorithms and its implementation.

 Later on I will present non optimal alignment algorithms (e.g. **dot plot** and **k-word** approaches for aligning big sequences) and discuss some creative ways of applying alignment algorithms to generic text and full documents.

+> **TLDR**: If you are not interested in the biological motivation of alignment algorithms and want to go directly into the technical details, you can jump directly into the [second post](/sequence_alignments_2) of this series.

 # The Biological Context